ktaylor63/southeast/site/content/news/us-fish-and-wildlife-service-lists-the-elfin-woods-warbler-as-a-threatened-species-with-exemptions-for-shade-coffee.md

 ---
-title: 'U.S. Fish and Wildlife Service Lists the Elfin-Woods Warbler as a Threatened Species with Exemptions for Shade Coffee'
+title: 'U.S. Fish and Wildlife Service lists the elfin-woods warbler as a threatened species with exemptions for shade coffee'
-subtitle: 'Also Proposes Critical Habitat and Releases Economic Analysis'
+subtitle: 'Also proposes critical habitat and releases economic analysis'
 date: '2016-06-21'
 hero:
     name: elfin-woods-warbler.jpg